Working memory training: Transfer effects

 There are many possible transfer effects from working memory training.
 An increase in working memory capacity could make individuals more likely to take on tasks that have a higher working memory load, such as math and other challenging academics.
 Holmes et al. reported an improvement in mathematical reasoning, even six months after training was completed.
 Furthermore, there has been parent reported decreases of inattentive behaviours, hyperactivity, and impulsivity in children with ADHD, in addition to a decrease in motor activity.
 However the majority of transfer effects are seen in lab-based nontrained tasks that are completed during follow-up and immediately after training is over.
 A meta-analysis into 30 studies assessing the effects of various Working Memory Training found that WM training has short term reliable effects but the effectiveness in the long term is limited.
 Another study found that using a demanding action video game could be beneficial to basic processes such as spatial cognition and rapid perception but that using a non-action 3D puzzle game showed improvements that were not transferable from the game itself.
 Findings from these results vary according to which nontrained tasks the researcher chooses to use.
 The main general finding in these studies confirms that experimental groups improve on trained tasks in comparison to control groups, and that effects will need retraining to maintain.

 Along with reported decreases of inattentive behaviours, hyperactivity, and impulsivity in children with ADHD, a pilot study done on adults after experiencing a stroke found that systematic working memory training can improve working memory and attention.
 This study also contained a self-rating on symptoms of cognitive failures both before and after the study.
-Eight out of the nine participants that completed the study reported less cognitive failures occurring in the post-study rating compared to prior to the study.
+Eight out of the nine participants that completed the study reported fewer cognitive failures occurring in the post-study rating compared to prior to the study.
 Overall, the pilot study concludes that working memory training in adult patients that have previously had a stroke can both improve their cognitive function as measured by neuropsychological tests as well as improvements in subjective reports of cognitive failures.